THE FISHING VILLAGE AND THE EIDER DUCK

 The charming harbour of Taarbæk is the heart of the city.
-Since its establishment the city has been closely linked to the fishing industry of Øresund as it was once a small fishing village.
-Today it is a popular town because of its beautiful location by the sea and close to the capital Copenhagen.
-The school of Taarbæk is placed right by the harbour with a beautiful view of boats and the sea.
+Since its establishment, the city has been closely linked to the fishing industry of Øresund as it was once a small fishing village.
+Today it is a popular town because of its beautiful location by the sea and close proximity to the capital Copenhagen.
+The school of Taarbæk is situated right by the harbour with a beautiful view of the boats and the sea.
 It was an obvious choice to design a new playground with a maritime theme.

 The playground is developed in collaboration with Nee Rentz-Petersen, Architect MAA, Ph.d.

-The eider duck was chosen as the main animal of the playground because of the large population of the species at the area.
+The eider duck was chosen as the main animal of the playground because of the large population of the species in the area.

-The fishing boat is designed with details such as a steering wheel so the kids can imagine themselves going on a fishing trip.
+The fishing boat is designed with details such as a ship's wheel so the kids can imagine themselves going on a fishing trip.

-The watch tower has a 3 meters tall slide, a net attached and climbing knobs on its walls, so the kids can play with balance and strength.
+The lighthouse has a 3-meter tall slide, a net attached and climbing grips on its walls, so the kids can play with balance and strength.

-The fishing houses are decorated with paintings of fish with a name tag of the species.
-Its a fun and different way of teaching the kids about the local fish.
+The fishing houses are decorated with paintings of fish labelled with the names of the species.
+It's a fun and different way of teaching kids about the local sealife.